Search

 What Is Edge Computing?

 Edge computing describes computing that occurs near the source of data, rather than depending on cloud networks far from data access points to do all necessary computing.
-End devices refer to micro-servers, Edge-server, computing devices, phones, laptops, TVs, and include any device that shows the front end of data processing.
+End devices refer to micro-servers, Edge-servers, computing devices, phones, laptops, and TVs, and include any device that shows the front end of data processing.

 Concept of Edge Computing and Edge Devices